kckarnige/fnf-week-7-code/README.md

-## THIS IS A WEB SCRAPE OF THE HTML5 BUILD, NO HAXE HERE!
+## THIS IS A WEB SCRAPE AND DOES NOT WORK

 ### All resources belong to the Friday Night Funkin' team